obowersa/gitography-workflow/README.md

 <<<DIAG Passed Build>>

-With her build succeeding, she requests that Bob does a code review on her work before merging it to master.
-Once Bob is happy, he merges to master then follows the same process with his own work.
+With her build succeeding, she requests bob does a review of her work.
+In parallel, Bob has Alice review his coresponding work on his content branch

-<<<DIAG Merge Master>>>
 <<<DIAG Bobs Work>>>
+<<<DIAG Alices Work>>
+<<DIAG Completed work>

+---TODO---
+Master deploy/merge
+Upload diags once they are a bit more sane